ribeaud/fedlexplorer/README.md

 `/topics` ([demo](http://fedlexplorer.openlegallab.ch/topics))

 - Gets the list of current legal topics.
+Output example can be found in `frontend/test/topics`.

 **Query**